cmu-sei/scir-oss/README.md

 Example: ```"golang:github.com/golang/protobuf:v1.4.2","https://github.com/golang/protobuf"```

 This list of component IDs (```.id```) and home CVS repos (```.repoUrl```) are used to populate ```_dep_prjs.csv``` having the form:
-- column 1: level of a dependency graph the component was found (0 being root, 1 being direct decenant of 0, and so on)
+- column 1: level of a dependency graph the component was found (0 being root, 1 being direct descendant of 0, and so on)
 - column 2: id (```.id``` from ```_dep_prds.json```)
 - column 3: dependency which is essentially column 2 cut at the first ```:``` and everything after (it is a mess and is not used and likely garbage)
 - column 4: home repo confirmed either by ```_dep_prds.json``` or discovered by digging on the ecosystem package manager (e.g., maven, golang, npm) (not 100% complete for all ecosystems and possible package managers)